FormattableMarkup.php

 * // The following are using the : placeholder inside an HTML tag.

-* // Use : placeholder inside an HTML tag.
+* // Use a : placeholder inside an HTML tag.

 * @endcode